 6. Impacted Fracture An impacted fracture implies a fracture in which a bony fragment, generally cortical, is forced or impacted into cancellous bone.
 Typically this occurs at the ends of long bones.
 This is an uncommon fracture in small animals.
+This is a fracture in which the ends are driven into each other.
+Cancellous bone is typically involved, and union often occurs rapidly.

 7. Compression Fracture.